 Air quality problems still exist across the state.
 Ozone continues be to a significant problem in the summer months, and has been found to have serious health effects at lower levels than previously thought.
-The United States Environmental Protection Agency (USEPA) revised the national ambient air quality standards (NAAQS) for ozone in 2008 to account for this new health information.
-If the new standards for ozone are to be met, additional emission reduction strategies will have to be implemented.
+The United States Environmental Protection Agency (USEPA) revised the NAAQS for ozone in 2008 to account for this new health information.
+If these standards for ozone are to be met, additional emission reduction strategies will need to be implemented.